-New development should employ finishing materials that create a strong, attractive and cohesive character.
+New development should employ finishing materials that create a strong, attractive and cohesive character and minimize the visual impact of continuous building walls.

-- (a) Using a limited number of finishing materials common to the area. - (b) Limiting uninterrupted stucco walls.
+- (a) Using a limited number of finishing materials common to the area. - (b) Limiting uninterrupted stucco walls. - (c) Articulating and texturing building walls adjacent to the ALRT.